masda-gib/MxRpg/Markdown/1 Basics & Ability Scores.md

 Any normal damage is first taken from STM and then from HP.
 Special direct-HP damage is taken directly from HP.

-    HP        = Racial HP + Tier + CON + STR
+    HP              = Racial HP + CON + STR + Tier
-    Threshold = CON
+    Wound Threshold = CON
     STM             = CON + CHA + STM from Tokens

-When you take damage or take a Standard Action and have mor HP damage than your HP threshold afterwards, throw a d20 + HP damage over your threshold.
+When you take damage or take a Standard Action and have mor HP damage than your HP threshold afterwards, make a STR saving throw against 5 + HP damage over your wound threshold.
 At partial effect you gain 1 HP damage.
-That doesn't trigger a new injury throw.
+That doesn't trigger a new saving throw.
 At full effect you gain an exhaustion level.

+Example: Fighterman has 20 maximum HP and a wound threshold of 4.
+He takes a hit that brings him to 10 HP.
+He must now make a STR save against 11 (5 + 6HP under 20-4HP).
+He rolls a 9 and therefore misses by 2.
+His STR save threshold is also 4 so he is partially affected and takes an additional 1HP damage.

 ####Exhaustion####

 Exhaustion has several stages that get worse.

-1. -1 to all effective Token Bonusses on die throws, all skill checks and ability all defense thresholds (negative threshold means defense penalty) and cannot sprint
+1. -1 to all initiative, attack and damage rolls, all skill checks and caster bonus and cannot sprint
-2. penalties above raise to -2, -1 maximum spell level and half speed
+2. penalties above also applies to DEFL and all ability defense thresholds (negative threshold means defense penalty), -1 maximum spell level and half speed
-3. penalties above raise to -3 -2 maximum spell level and can only take one Standard or Move action + Quick Action each round
+3. penalties above raise to -2, -2 maximum spell level and can only take one Standard or Move action + Quick Action each round
 4. Unconsious
 5. Dead